davidagler/howtowritephilosophy/assignments/development_essay.md

 Let's focus on criticizing the argument by claiming one of the premises is false.
 In terms of writing, you would explicitly state (1) which premise is false and (2) give reasons (or an argument) for why it is false.

 > "P1 states that X is the case.
-This is false for reasons A, B, and C.
+This is false for reasons A, B, and C."

 ## Responding to that criticism